 If you would like to memorize your vows, have them on a piece of paper in case the butterflies catch you off guard when it comes time for the ceremony.
 Plus, your written vows will be a keepsake from your wedding day.

 Keep your beauty routine simple

-The week before your wedding is not the time to try unfamiliar or new beauty products or treatments.
-Stick to the basics and you will be fine.
-Treatments such as facials, teeth whitening, or lash extensions, should be completed before the week of your wedding, there is always the possibility of a bad reaction.
+The week before your wedding is not the time to try new beauty products or treatments.
+Stick to the basics to avoid any unwanted results.
+Treatments such as facials, teeth whitening, or lash extensions, should be completed before the week of your wedding because there is always the possibility of a bad reaction.
 Even spray tans have been known to cause issues.
-There is nothing wrong with having the manicure or pedicure one to three days before your wedding.

 Finalize Any Outstanding Details

-Do a run-down of your entire wedding day in your head, make sure everything has been thought of and has been taken care of.
-If you think of anything that hasn’t been finalized, make sure you take care of it or assign your event planner, friends or family members.
+Mentally walk through your entire wedding day and make sure everything has been taken care of.
+If you think of anything that hasn’t been finalized, make sure you take care of it or assign it to your event planner, friends, or family members.
 Delegating to a trusted individual will lighten your responsibilities.
 Follow up with your delegations so you can cross off these tasks from your week-of-wedding checklist.

-Your big day is nearly here, and it is natural to feel like you have a lot on your plate or overwhelmed, don’t forget to relax.
+Your big day is nearly here and it is natural to feel overwhelmed, so don’t forget to relax.
 You’ve been busy planning the wedding for months or longer, and have earned a well-deserved break.
-Take a deep breath and remember that everything will be just fine.
-It is time to relax and let everything stressing you out go.
-When you are well-rested and relaxed, you will look and feel your best.
-This is ultimately what you want on your wedding day, to be the best you for when you marry your love.
+Take a deep breath and remember that everything will be fine.
+It is time to relax and let go of anything causing stress